Federal Judicial Service Commission

 The Federal Judicial Service Commission (FJSC) is an entity established by Section 153 (1) of the Constitution of Nigeria of 1999, as amended.
 Its primary responsibility is to advise the National Judicial Council (NJC) on nominations for key judicial appointments.
 These include positions like the Chief Justice of Nigeria, Justices of the Supreme Court, President of the Court of Appeal, among others.
 The FJSC is empowered to recommend the removal of judicial officers and exercises control over certain court personnel.

 History

-The FJSC was created in accordance with the 1999 Nigerian Constitution, which marked the return to democracy in Nigeria.
-It succeeded the former Federal Judicial Service Committee, dissolved in 1988, aiming to safeguard the judiciary's independence from executive influence.
+The Federal Judicial Service Commission (FJSC) is a constitutional body established to support the independence, integrity, and effective administration of the Federal Judiciary of Nigeria.
+As one of the fourteen(14) Federal Executive Bodies under Section 153(1) of the 1999 Constitution (as amended), it plays a crucial role in nominating judicial officers and managing judicial staff.

+Its origins date to the 1979 Constitution, which created a Federal Judicial Service Commission chaired by the Chief Justice of Nigeria, with the President of the Federal Court of Appeal, the Attorney-General of the Federation, and other distinguished members.
+The earlier Federal Judicial Service Committee was dissolved in 1988 during military rule.
+Following the return to democracy in 1999, the present Commission was reconstituted to safeguard judicial independence and protect appointment and disciplinary processes.

+Its headquarters is located within the Supreme Court Complex, Three Arms Zone, Abuja.
+The Commission also operates Examination Centres in Lekki, Lagos and GRA, Port Harcourt, Rivers State.

 Composition

-Consisting of nine members, the FJSC is appointed by the Nigerian President, upon the NJC's recommendation.
-The members include the Chief Justice of Nigeria, President of the Court of Appeal, Attorney-General, Chief Judge of the Federal High Court, President of the National Industrial Court, legal practitioners, and individuals recognized for their integrity.
-Halimatu Abdullahi Turaki serves as the Secretary and Chief Executive of the Commission.
+As prescribed under Paragraph 12, Part I of the Third Schedule to the Constitution, the Commission is composed of: